sharjeel1992/SSSS-LIBRARY/README.md

 - 🔄 **Polymorphism** for uniform command execution
 - 📦 **Encapsulation** of data and logic in well-defined classes

-Refer to `assign4-design.pdf` for:
-- UML diagrams
-- Memory structure visualizations
-- Pseudocode for key use cases
-- Class hierarchy and relationships

----

 ## 📁 Folder Structure
 |-> Client Side/ # Client, client hash table, and manager